CatchemAl/moonshine/README.md

 Next, activate the newly created environment with `conda activate tempenv` and install NodeJS with `conda install -c conda-forge nodejs`.

-Finally, install the pip requirements and the JupyterLab widgets.
+Finally, install the pip requirements and the JupyterLab widgets as before.

 ## Setting up VS Code